23 Tips For Hiking In The Rain: How To Stay Dry and Comfortable

 When it comes to fit, you want a rain jacket that has enough room to layer underneath on colder days.

-If you live in a wet, cold climate or have a backpacking trip where inclement weather is a major concern, the Arc’teryx Beta AR jacket is an awesome choice.
-This is what I brought to Alaska on a 10-day backpacking trip, and it performed beautifully.
+If you live in a wet, cold climate or have a backpacking trip where inclement weather is a major concern, the Arc’teryx Beta SL jacket is an awesome choice.
+I’ve been testing this out this summer, and it’s my new go to.
+Read my full Arc’teryx Beta SL Review for the pros and cons.

 A group of smiling hikers standing in front of a lake in Alaska.
 It's raining and they're wearing rain jackets.